netlify/cli/docs/netlify-dev.md

   command = "yarn run build"
-  functions = "functions" # netlify dev uses this to know where to scaffold and serve your functions publish = "dist" port = 8888 # port for dev server functionsPort = 34567 # port for functions server
+  functions = "functions" # netlify dev uses this to know where to scaffold and serve your functions publish = "dist"

 # note: each of these fields are OPTIONAL
 [dev]
-  command = "yarn start" # Command to start your dev server port = 3000 # Port that the dev server will be listening on publish = "dist" # If you use a _redirect file, provide the path to your static content folder
+  command = "yarn start" # Command to start your dev server port = 3000 # Port that the dev server will be listening on functionsPort = 34567 # port for functions server publish = "dist" # If you use a _redirect file, provide the path to your static content folder
 ```